Dresden Codex: History

 The Dresden Codex is described by historian J. Eric S. Thompson as writings of the indigenous people of the Yucatán Peninsula in southeastern Mexico.
 Maya historians Peter J. Schmidt, Mercedes de la Garza, and Enrique Nalda confirm this.
 Thompson further narrows the probable origin of the Dresden Codex to the area of Chichen Itza, because certain picture symbols in the codex are only found on monuments in that location.
 He also argues that the astronomical tables would support this as the place of origin.
 Thompson claims that the people of the Yucatán Peninsula were known to have done such studies around 1200 A.D.
 Thompson also notes the similar ceramic designs in the Chichen Itza area which are known to have ceased in the early thirteenth century.
 British historian Clive Ruggles suggests, based on the analyses of several scholars, that the Dresden Codex is a copy and was originally written between the twelfth and fourteenth centuries.
 Thompson narrows the date closer to 1200 to 1250.
 Maya archaeologist Linton Satterthwaite puts the date when it was made as no later than 1345.

 Johann Christian Götze (1692–1749), German theologian and director of the Royal Library at Dresden, purchased the codex from a private owner in Vienna in 1739 while traveling to Italy.
 Thompson speculates that the codex was sent as a tribute to Charles V, Holy Roman Emperor by Hernán Cortés, governor of Mexico, since examples of local writings and other Maya items were sent to the king in 1519 when he was living in Vienna.
+The codex was eventually catalogued into the Royal Library of Dresden in 1744, where it remained relatively obscure until the early twentieth century.